 The deposit contains a JORC Inferred Resource of 304 million tonnes of 24% Fe at a cut-off grade of 18% Fe, with considerable remaining exploration upside potential.

 Havilah’s drilling and 3D modelling has shown that the deposit forms a homogeneous hull-shaped body of iron ore up to 180 metres thick from surface and covering approximately 130 hectares, with minimal internal waste and almost no overburden.
 These factors highlight the extremely favourable open pit mining characteristics of the Grants iron ore deposit.

 The iron ore appears to be geologically and mineralogically similar to Havilah’s nearby Maldorky iron ore deposit and other Braemar region iron ore deposits.
 This, combined with the favourable logistics and deposit mining geometry, means the deposit is well suited to a low cost open pit mining operation.

-SIMEC Mining (an affiliate of the GFG Alliance) is presently conducting due diligence on Havilah’s Maldorky and Grants iron ore projects, with the objective of evaluating the commercialisation potential.
-The Grants project lies only 8 km south of a continuous, heavy duty rail link to GFG Alliance’s existing operations at Whyalla.
+SIMEC Mining (an affiliate of the GFG Alliance) had undertaken due diligence on Havilah’s Maldorky and Grants iron ore projects, with the objective of evaluating the commercialisation potential.
+The Grants and Grants Basin projects lie only 8-10 km south of a continuous, heavy duty rail link to Spencer Gulf ports of Whyalla and Port Pirie (and Port Waratah and Port Kembla in the east).